HatcherDX/hatch/visual-to-code.md

 **In an EGG: Deterministic Manipulation**

-In an `EGG`, the bridge becomes a direct manipulation tool where AI code generation is not used for visual changes.
+In an EGG (Enforced Governance Guardrails), the bridge becomes a direct manipulation tool where AI code generation is not used for visual changes.
 The workflow is 100% deterministic:

 1. **You manipulate directly:** Drag, resize, or edit properties in a visual panel.